 I’m also not anti-birth control.
 It’s a good tool for avoiding pregnancy.
 However, I believe women should know all of their options so they can make an educated decision about what’s right for them.

 Psst!
-Don’t miss the link at the bottom of this post for $20 off Daysy!
+Don’t miss the link at the bottom of this post for 20% off Daysy through Midnight Monday, September 2.

 Well, here goes talking about birth control and periods on the Internet.